Javialonqv/JaviScript-Language/README.md

 The commands of the **Window** library are the following ones:\
 `window.file_dialog <title>` Open a file picker window and save the variable.
 ### FILE DIALOG COMMAND
-Use `window.file_dialog` command and it will open a file picker window and save the variable, the subcommands you can access with this variable are `path` and `name` to get the path and name of the selected file.
+Use `window.file_dialog` command and it will open a file picker window and save the variable, the subcommands you can access with this variable are:\
+- `show` to show the file picker.
+- `path` to get the path of the selected file.
+- `name` to get the name of the selected file.